NickKatafol/Exam_Tasks/README.md

 3. The branch 'bug_task-1' - bug's task

 All the work has to be into the src/components/EditorCard.vue component.
+The task Description is in the ABOUT page.

-All the tasks is covered by End-to-End tests
+All the tasks is covered by End-to-End tests.

 ## Project Setup